GitHubDragonFly/Localized_3js/README.md

 # Localized and optionally customized three.js

-IF, for whatever reason, you might need to locally run the [three.js](https://github.com/mrdoob/three.js/) Editor or Examples (Docs) then here is a possible way of doing it with python.
+IF, for whatever reason, you might need to locally run the [three.js](https://github.com/mrdoob/three.js/) Editor and Examples (Docs) then here is a possible way of doing it with python.

-Note: Custom modified files are optional and should be implemented as either `all` or `none`.
+Note: Optional custom modified files should be implemented as either `all` or `none`.
 Try to read the whole description so you don't miss anything.

 # Requirements

-Either of the below should work:
+Either of the following 2 choices below should work:

 - `python` + `Flask` and `flask_cors` packages
 - `VS Code` + `python` extension (from Microsoft Store) + `Flask` and `flask_cors` packages

 Packages are normally installed with `pip`, for example: `> pip install Flask`

-Required repository - download and extract the zip file from:
+`Required repository` - download and extract the zip file from:

 - `master` or `dev` branch or `releases` of the [three.js](https://github.com/mrdoob/three.js/), which when unzipped will create the `main folder`

-Optional repository - download and extract the zip file from:
+`Optional repository` - download and extract the zip file from:

 - [ldraw-parts-library](https://github.com/gkjohnson/ldraw-parts-library) for local LDRAW support, which when unzipped will create the `ldraw-parts-library-master` folder mentioned below